arun98aol/optimizing-staff-scheduling/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For any questions (like access to the dataset) or feedback, feel free to reach out via GitHub or through our project presentation.
+For any questions (including access to the dataset) or feedback, feel free to reach out via GitHub or through our project presentation.